The Ark Synagogue: Rabbis

 Rabbi Andrew Goldstein became the congregation's first rabbi in 1965.
 He went on to become President of Liberal Judaism from 2013 to 2022 and Honorary Life President of European Union for Progressive Judaism (EUPJ).

 Goldstein's Yom Kippur address in 1978 was the starting point for NPLS's connection with Czech and Slovak Jewry.

 Goldstein retired in 2008 and became rabbi emeritus of the synagogue.
 His son, Rabbi Aaron Goldstein, became the synagogue's senior rabbi.
 This was the first time in the UK Liberal movement that a son had succeeded his father as a synagogue's leader.
 Aaron Goldstein writes for The Guardian and Jewish News in addition to his rabbinical work.

 The synagogue's other senior rabbi is Rabbi Lea Mühlstein.
 She was one of only two rabbis outside the U.S. to win at the Women of Reform Judaism Women's Empowerment Awards held in Chicago in 2020.
 She is also the Chair of the EUPJ and the Zionist Federation of Great Britain and Ireland as of 2023.

 Scrolls

 In 1965 the Synagogue acquired the first of their Czech Memorial Torah scrolls which had been recovered from the Nazi sacking of Czechoslovak synagogues.
 They received a second scroll in 1971 originating from Třeboň.
 In a glass case on the wall of the Bimah is the torn remnant of another Scroll from Kladno that serves as a Holocaust memorial.
 In 1998 NPLS were presented a fourth Torah Scroll from Spišská Nová Ves.

 In 2015 the first Torah scroll especially for the Synagogue was commissioned.
-The new lightweight Torah was finished with the help of 41 of their members who, with a scribe, wrote the final letters onto the Scroll.